 Oatstraw is an energizer, but it does this cumulatively, building energy and vitality slowly and consistently by deeply nourishing the entire body.
 It alleviates both physical and nervous fatigue, Taken before bed, oatstraw infusion supports deep refreshing sleep.

-We cut our oat stalks as far down as they are green, then lay them out on screens, hang them in bunches, or make them into sheaves like the old-timers did.
-We tincture freshly cut oats immediately in alcohol or vinegar, sometimes right out in the field.
+We hand strip the unripe seeds from the stalks and fill baskets with them, then carry them to the drying room where they are laid out on screens to dry.
+If we want oatstraw, we cut our oat stalks as far down as they are green, then lay them out on screens, hang them in bunches, or make them into sheaves like the old-timers did.

-Visit Blessed Maine Herb Farm for certified organic dried bulk oatstraw or tincture.
-Oatstraw is in several of our herb tea blends and in several of our formulas as well, notably in our Nerve Tonic and in our Stress Free Adaptogen Blend
+Visit Blessed Maine Herb Farm for certified organic herbal medicines of impeccable quality.
+Milky oats are is in several of our herb tea blends and in several of our formulas as well, notably in our Nerve Tonic and in our Stress Free Adaptogen Blend

 Many Good Blessings to you!